Special Group (India): Black operations

 The Special Group has undertaken black operations outside India.
 In the late 1980s, it rescued a political prisoner in Bangladesh after being ordered to do so by the Prime Minister of India.
 After a civil war started in Sri Lanka in 1983, India used it as an opportunity to curtail foreign influence in the country; India provided training and equipment to the militant groups fighting in the war.
 The Special Group was involved in providing training assistance to the Liberation Tigers of Tamil Eelam, the most prominent militant group.

 Planned raid near Kahuta nuclear facility

 During the 1999 Kargil war, the Indian government had planned a raid near the Kahuta nuclear facility in Pakistan and had asked the Special Group to prepare for it.
 Ultimately, however, the raid was called off.

 Planned operation in Kandahar, Afghanistan

 When the Indian Airlines flight 814 was forced by hijackers to land in Kandahar, Afghanistan, in December 1999 the SG was instructed to be ready for a potential rescue effort.
 Their mission was to clear a path for the National Security Guard to enable them to reach the aircraft and conduct an anti-hijacking operation.
 The plan entailed eliminating the members of the Taliban in the vicinity of the aircraft.
-However, public pressure eventually forced the Indian government to scrap the plan.
+However, 'public pressure' eventually forced the BJP led Indian government to scrap the plan.
 The government agreed to the demand of the hijackers to swap imprisoned militants in exchange for the civilian passengers.